A.D. Vassallo Made Me Have An Epiphany

 Which brings me sluggishly to my point.

 None of us really know anything.
 Us NBA fans, we have our opinions, and we shout about them to anyone who’ll listen.
 We’re convinced that we’re right, and we opine about this in arrogant, often condescending ways.
 We think we are right in what we think about all players, and we think that if we don’t know someone, they’re not worth knowing.
 And boy, are we confident.

 But the reality of it is is that we don’t really know anything.
 We know a fraction of a percentage of the bits that we think are interesting, and we denounce the bits that we don’t.
 Rather than know everything, we know the bits that we want to know, and then tell the people who don’t care for the bits that we do that they are wrong.

 This would be normal and tolerable if we were nice about it.
-But for some reason, sports discussions are only able to exist if one or all parties involved happen to be a self-effacing little cockturtle, whose views and delivery are suitably close-minded and authoritative.
-Regardless of the fact that we are passing judgement on a group of elite athletes having the kind of career that a microscopic minority of human beings can achieve, us cockturtles are somehow the ones in the right.
-It would be like Ime Udoka and Ronnie Price denouncing your abilities as a lumberjack; it's not their place to say anything.
+But for some reason, sports discussions are only able to exist if one or all parties involved hold views and delivery that are suitably close-minded and authoritative.
+Regardless of the fact that we are passing judgement on a group of elite athletes having the kind of career that a microscopic minority of human beings can achieve, we are somehow the ones in the right.
+It would be like Ime Udoka and Ronnie Price denouncing your abilities as a lumberjack; it’s not their place to say anything.

 In short, we’re all annoyingly self-assured in our own ignorance.
 And so I for one am going to start being a whole lot nicer about that.